Cao Dai Temple, Holy See of Caodaism in Tay Ninh

 Its area of 40km² is dominated by some 100 buildings that make up an architectural ensemble of great originality, unique of its kind in Vietnam.
 A divine eye, the supreme symbol of Caodaism looks at you from the entrance gate, but it’s also in the stained glass windows inside.
 The site has twelve entrances, all of which are decorated with sculptures of four sacred animals of Asian belief and lotus.
 In a spacious courtyard, you will walk around the Buddha statues and lush gardens before reaching the Great Temple which is 93m long and 22m wide.
 This imposing building is characterized by three 36m high towers and two 25m tall pavilions sheltering steeples and drums.

-The structure of the Great Cao Dai Temple rests on nine levels to symbolize the nine steps leading to paradise.
+The structure of the Great Cao Dai Temple rests on nine levels to symbolise the nine steps leading to paradise.
 At the bottom of the sanctuary, eight plaster columns carved with multi-coloured dragons support the dome representing paradise.
-Under the dome, what attracts visitors is a huge decorated by more than three thousand stars each evoking a globe.
+Under the dome, what attracts visitors is a huge sphere decorated with more than three thousand stars each evoking a globe.
 It is on this sphere that the divine eye imposes itself.
 In the main hall, there are seven seats, the largest of which is reserved for the pope.
 The next three are those responsible for religious books while the last three are responsible for the three branches of Caodaism, represented by the colours yellow, blue and red.

 On the aesthetic side, this sumptuous building owes its special shape to the vision of bringing together the world's major religions, Buddhism, Christianity, Taoism, Confucianism, Islam and Hinduism.
 You will see it at first sight with a remarkable mix of a cathedral, pagoda and Islamic mosque styles.
 A large fresco in the lobby highlights the personalities of the sect, like the Chinese revolutionary and statesman Sun Yatsen, the Vietnamese scholar Nguyen Binh Khiem and the great writer Victor Hugo.